 Intensive investigation of one or more organizations engaged in delivery of health care.
 Measurement of effectiveness and efficiency.
-Relevance of studies of business organizations in analysing health care organizations.
+Helevance of studies of business organizations in analysing health care organizations.
 Identification of organizational attributes and their measurement, data collection and analysis.
 Studies of satisfaction, centralization, co-ordination, complexity, flexibility, etc. Analysis of organization in terms of contextual, structural and process data, interpretation of organizational functioning and integrative patterns.
-Field experiment methods in organizational research.
-Organization development programs and implementing change in organizations.
+Field experiment methods in organizational research Organizations.